eligrubb/zecrecy/README.md

 dump attacks.[^1]

-As the papers linked above conclude, using a tool like `zecrecy` will not prevent all security vulnerabilities.
-However, the goal of this project is to minimize the risk of accidental exposure, while providing an API that makes the safest option the easiest one.
+As the papers linked above conclude, using a tool like `zecrecy` will not prevent all memory-leak-style security vulnerabilities.
+The goal of this project is to minimize the risk of accidental exposure, while providing an API that makes the safest option the easiest one.

 >[!WARNING]
 >Zecrecy is currently in development and is not ready for production use.